The Veterans Book Project by Monica Haller

 in Chautauqua County

 The Weeks Gallery has organized two exhibitions of the Veterans Book Project in Chautauqua County; one at the Weeks Gallery (October 27-December 11), and another at Reed Library Lobby Gallery (November 1 - December 5, 2014) at The State University of New York at Fredonia.
-For a list of associated programing around this exhibition click here
+For a complete listing of associated programing around this exhibition click here

 The Veterans Book Project is a collaboratively made artwork consisting of fifty books, each written by 2010 Guggenheim Fellow, artist Monica Haller and individuals with first-hand experience of the current American wars.
 Most of the bookmakers are veterans, some a soldier’s family members or Iraqi or Afghan civilian refugees.
 Mothers have written books.
 A brother who lost is sibling in combat wrote a book; a young Iraqi woman who lost her legs in a bomb blast wrote another.